craciun-st/sweet-eclipse/README.md

 ==========

 The project will be a crowdfunding platform for charitable and donation-worthy projects.

 Users will be able to both donate and create projects (charitable initiatives).
-Both anonymous and public (visible to all) will be supported.
+Both anonymous and public (visible to all) donations will be supported.

 Example (Displaying all active projects)